The Healthy Dairy Worker Study

 Next Steps

-In the 2022-2023 academic year, PhD Student Jorge Rivera-Gonzalez will analyze data and support the development of manuscripts on the following topics:
+Following the close of data collection and our NIOSH funding, PhD Student Jorge Rivera-Gonzalez has continued data analysis and support the development of manuscripts on the following topics:

 1. Compare microbiome diversity and components between workers and controls,